syncliteio/SyncLiteLoggerJava/README.md

 SyncLite Platform comprises of two components : SyncLite Logger and SyncLite Consolidator.

-1. SyncLite Logger : SyncLite Logger is a jar file built on top of SQLite, providing a SQL interface over JDBC for user applications, enabling them for in-app data management/analytics while logging all the SQL transactional activity into log files and shipping them to one of more configured staging storages like SFTP/S3/MinIO/Kafka/GoogleDrive/MSOneDrive/NFS etc.
+1. SyncLite Logger : SyncLite Logger is a lighweight JDBC wrapper built on top of SQLite, providing a SQL interface over JDBC for user applications, enabling them for in-app data management/analytics while logging all the SQL transactional activity into log files and shipping them to one of more configured staging storages like SFTP/S3/MinIO/Kafka/GoogleDrive/MSOneDrive/NFS etc.

-2. SyncLite Consolidator : SyncLite Consolidator is a Java application deployed on an on-premise host or a cloud VM is configured to scan thousands of SyncLite devices/databases and their logs continously from the configured staging storage which are uploaded by numerous edge/desktop applications, performs real-time data replication/consolidation into one or more configured databases, data warehouses or data lakes of user's choice.
+2. SyncLite Consolidator : SyncLite Consolidator is a Java application deployed on an on-premise host or a cloud VM is configured to scan thousands of SyncLite devices/databases and their logs continously from the configured staging storage which are uploaded by numerous edge/desktop applications, performs real-time transactional data replication/consolidation into one or more configured databases, data warehouses or data lakes of user's choice.

 # Using SyncLite Logger